-- 5.27 Paragraph 182 of the National Planning Policy Framework 2018 states that: - "...planning policies and decisions should ensure that new development can be integrated effectively with existing businesses and community facilities (such as places of worship, pubs, music venues and sports clubs).
+5.28 Paragraph 182 of the National Planning Policy Framework 2018 states that:

+- "...planning policies and decisions should ensure that new development can be integrated effectively with existing businesses and community facilities (such as places of worship, pubs, music venues and sports clubs).
 Existing businesses and facilities should not have unreasonable restrictions placed on them as a result of development permitted after they were established.
-Where the operation of an existing business or community facility could have a significant adverse effect on

-- new development (including changes of use) in its vicinity, the applicant (or 'agent of change') should be required to provide suitable mitigation before the development has been completed." - 5.28 The Council therefore has a duty to ensure that all appropriate, reasonable and proportionate measures have been taken to safeguard The Stales as the existing music facility.
-The developer and representatives from The Stables have been involved in ongoing discussions to ensure that this is the case. - 5.29 The main concern from The Stables relates to the impact that noise from their events, held on a regular basis, could have on the residential amenity of the nearest dwellings, both noise from the music events themselves, and noise from patrons leaving the venue after the event with the associated noise from car engines, queueing, doors closing and patrons chatting as they leave.
-The concern being that this could lead to noise complaints, which would ultimately lead to impacts on The Stables premises licence and its ultimate closure. - 5.30 From the initial submission The Stables requested a number of changes to the scheme, including the retention of the landscape buffer to the east of the site, mitigation measures within this area to reduce the noise impact and amendments to any windows along the eastern elevations of the closest properties to be obscure glazing and non-opening to prevent overlooking, and reduce potential impact from noise.
+Where the operation of an existing business or community facility could have a significant adverse effect on new development (including changes of use) in its vicinity, the applicant (or 'agent of change') should be required to provide suitable mitigation before the development has been completed." - 5.29 The Council therefore has a duty to ensure that all appropriate, reasonable and proportionate measures have been taken to safeguard The Stales as the existing music facility.
+The developer and representatives from The Stables have been involved in ongoing discussions to ensure that this is the case. - 5.30 The main concern from The Stables relates to the impact that noise from their events, held on a regular basis, could have on the residential amenity of the nearest dwellings, both noise from the music events themselves, and noise from patrons leaving the venue after the event with the associated noise from car engines, queueing, doors closing and patrons chatting as they leave.
+The concern being that this could lead to noise complaints, which would ultimately lead to impacts on The Stables premises licence and its ultimate closure. - 5.31 Following the initial submission, extensive discussions were held between representatives of The Stables and the applicants discussing and proposing various mitigation measures to the scheme.
+These included the retention of the landscape buffer to the east of the site with acoustic fence and raised landform, mitigation measures within this area to reduce the noise impact and amendments to any windows along the eastern elevations of the closest properties to be obscure glazed and non-opening to prevent overlooking, and reduce potential impact from noise.

-Noise - Landscape Buffer and LEAP
+Noise - Landscape Buffer, Acoustic Fence and LEAP